 9. San Francisco

 A hub for all things tech, healthcare, and excitement, San Francisco is a place where outdoorsy people love exploring.
 It’s a terrific place to explore on foot.
 San Francisco is a place of beauty, opportunity, and excitement.
 The city displays a diverse style of architecture throughout each neighborhood, steep hills, and an abundance of art.
 Make sure to cross the Golden Gate Bridge, visit Golden Gate Park, explore Alcatraz Island, Chinatown and take in a Giants game.
+Need some inspiration?
+Check out this itinerary for 3 days in San Francisco.

 10. Muir Woods